rclascano14/MechaCar_Statistical_Analysis/README.md

 - `Is the slope of the linear model considered to be zero?
 Why or why not?`

-The slipe of the linear model would not be considered as zero.
+The slope of the linear model would not be considered as zero.
 This is due to the fact that the null hypothesis is rejected with a p-value  of 5.21x10^-8.
 As this is the case, we can say that the slope cannot be considered as zero and that there is likely more to our linear model than random chance.

 - `Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?`

 This model does, in fact, predict the mpg of MechaCar protypes effectively.
-With a r-squared value of 0.7149, there is a ~71% accuracy to our model, whihc is quite decent and can be used with a good deal of confidcence regarding mpg of various MechaCar prototypes.
+With a r-squared value of 0.7149, there is a ~71% accuracy to our model, which is quite decent and can be used with a good deal of confidence regarding mpg of various MechaCar prototypes.

 ## Deliverable 2 - Summary Statistics on Suspension Coils